 Biological soil crusts, sometimes called cryptobiotic soil crusts, are an important part of arid and semi-arid ecosystems throughout the world, including those in Glen Canyon National Recreation Area.
 Crypto means hidden, while biota means life.
 These crusts are composed primarily of very small organisms that cannot be seen with the naked eye.
 Well-developed cryptobiotic soil crust is often much darker than the soil it is on top of, and has a sponge-like look, with bumps and small “pinnacles.”.
 The extent of crust development depends on soil structure, texture, and chemistry as well as elevation and microclimate.

-Cryptobiotic soil crusts are created by living organisms such as algae, cyanobacteria, and fungi.
-The bacteria within the soil release a gelatinous material that binds soil particles together in a dense matrix.
+Biological soil crusts are created by living organisms such as algae, cyanobacteria, and fungi.
+Cyanobacteria, the primary component of most soil crusts, are able to photosynthesize when they have enough water.
+As cyanobacteria colonizes the soil, they release gelatinous filaments that bind soil particles together in a dense matrix.
 The result is a hardened surface layer made up of both living organisms and inorganic soil matter.
 This crust is an important means by which arid soils resist erosion by wind and water.
-Many cryptobiotic soil crusts are able to absorb water more quickly than regular soils and as a result reduce runoff and also impede evaporation.
+Many cryptobiotic soil crusts are able to absorb water more quickly than regular soils and as a result reduce runoff and impede evaporation.
 In addition, the cyanobacteria in the crust, as well as some of the surface lichens, are nitrogen fixers, meaning that they can chemically convert atmospheric nitrogen into a form usable by other plants.